How to Draw Glitter in Fashion Illustration

 - if the surface is a bit matte, like a metallic patin on a matte stretch or leather, the lights and darks will be less extreme. (like in this bodysuit)

-- can you pick out the lights, darks and mod tones that create the effect of sequins on my top??
+- can you pick out the lights, darks and mid tones that create the effect of sequins on my top??

 How to draw glitter in fashion illustrations:

-Well, it’s all abou the high contrast of lights and darks.
+It’s really all about the high contrast of lights and darks.

-Another technique I recommend is to work with just a pencil or black/white/greyscale first.
+Another technique I recommend is to work with just a pencil ( a very sensitive, soft one) or black/white/greyscale first.

 Make sure and try these exercises on your own:

-- This way you can get the principle of light and dark down first : try rendering metallic, sparkle, or sequin using pencil.
+- try rendering metallic, sparkle, or sequin using pencil.
 Hold a fabric swatch in your hand or work from a photo of a model in a garment.